datadryad/dryad-app/ui-library/README.md

 **/js**: JavaScript files exist in **ui-library/js** and get compiled to **demo/js/ui.js** during the build process.
 The main JavaScript file at **ui-library/js/main.js** is mostly for basic DOM manipulation of HTML attributes, typically using jQuery.
 Two other custom JS files, **details-polyfill.js** and **modernizr-custombuild.js** exist within **ui-library/js** and get concatenated into **ui.js** for builds.
 Like the CSS files mentioned above, you should not modify **ui.js** in the **demo** directory, as it will be overwritten during each build.

-### UI vs Application JavaScript

-Some JavaScript in the Stash application is more "UI" focused, while other scripts focus more on "application" logic.
-For elements in the UI library that require simple UI interactivity (like show/hide on click), it is recommended that JavaScript for them be written within the UI library's **ui-library/js** file.
-Scripts that focus on application logic are better kept as separate entities outside of the UI library.
-This is to ensure that the UI-based JavaScript can function independently of the application business logic without breaking the logic-directed scripting in the Stash application.

 ## UI Elements

 UI elements are typically organized from the smallest part (Objects) that make up larger structures (Components), which are assembled at the page level (Themes).
 This hierarchy is similar to the [Atomic Design model](http://bradfrost.com/blog/post/atomic-web-design).